-Older posts on this blog regarding Disney’s Animal Kingdom are fairly critical of the park.
+Older posts on this blog regarding Disney’s Animal Kingdom are fairly critical.
 For a while, it was my least favorite park at Walt Disney World, and I’d say I was almost bitter at the park for squandering so much potential.

 Recently, we have spent more time in Disney’s Animal Kingdom than in any previous year (given that we’ve visited Walt Disney World fewer times this year than in any past year, this should be doubly impressive), and I will admit that my opinion of the park has changed.
 In short, I was wrong about it.

 Phrases like “I was wrong” are not the norm on the internet.
 The standard modus operandi is to establish a position, entrench oneself in that, and refuse to relent no matter what countervailing reason and opinion are offered.
 Sorry, fellow internet commentators, if I’ve broken some sort of unspoken code of conduct by admitting that I was wrong.